AshuInsideOut/Discord.js-Utils/README.md

 A utils package for discord.js lib.
 This contains utils function and classes to easily work with Discord.js

+# Support

+Join our [Discord Server](http://discord.abdevs.org) for any support related queries.

 # Installation

 `npm i @abdevs/discord.js-utils` or `yarn add @abdevs/discord.js-utils`